Andresa-Alves-Ribeiro/digitsign/README.md

 ## 🧪 Tests

-The project includes a comprehensive test suite using Jest and React Testing Library.
-Run tests using:
+Tests are currently being implemented using Jest and React Testing Library.
+The test suite will include:

+- Unit tests for components
+- Integration tests for features
+- End-to-end testing
+- API route testing

+Once implemented, tests can be run using:

 ```bash
 npm run test